 Peru has many FTAs, and it still is on the lookout for more.
 Negotiations are underway with India for a potential future free trade agreement while Turkey seems settled to sign an agreement by June 2018.
 This strategy of opening Peru to the global economy is symbolic of its fundamental decision to become a leading economy in Latin America.
 Peru is a rich nation with huge potential, whether we are referring to its minerals or its cultural diversity.
 These trade agreements will undoubtedly attract foreign interest.

 Biz Latin Hub is owned and managed by an experienced team of local and expat professionals.
-We draw on our local expertise and global experience to assist our clients in navigating their way through the complexities of the Latin American business environment.
-So if you’re looking for a safe way to invest in Peru, don’t hesitate to contact our manager Craig at [email protected] or visit our website at:
+We draw on our local expertise and global experience to assist our clients in navigating their way through the complexities of the Latin American business environment, offering corporate legal services among a range of professional support options.

 If you want more information on how to form a company in Peru, check out this video!